Joly0/par2protect/README.md

-# PAR2Protect Plugin for Unraid
+# PAR2Protect Plugin for Unraid (still heavy work in progress)

 PAR2Protect is an Unraid plugin that uses par2 commands to protect, verify, and repair files and folders.
 It leverages the par2cmdline-turbo executable to create parity files that can be used to detect and repair file corruption.